Why do we have different denominations?

-Christian people attend different churches and denominations, mostly because they are comfortable with the people they meet there, the type of preaching, or the style of worship.
-Different churches offer lots of variety in music and worship styles and this is fine.
+Christian people usually attend different churches and denominations because they're comfortable with the people they meet there, the type of preaching, or the style of worship.
+Different churches offer lots of variety in music and worship styles, and this is fine.
 But all denominations that claim to be Christian must be united in one thing—truth.
 The only source of truth is the Bible, God's Word to us.

-Whatever denomination our families attend, we are still to love other Christians in different churches and to be "one" with them in loving and obeying Jesus.
+Whatever denomination our families attend, we're still to love other Christians in different churches, and to be "one" with them in loving and obeying Jesus.

-- “So in Christ we who are many form one body, and each member belongs to all the others” (Romans 12:5).
+"...
+We are many persons.
+But in Christ we are one body.
+And each part of the body belongs to all the other parts" (Romans 12:5).

-- “Now you are the body of Christ, and each one of you is a part of it" (1 Corinthians 12:27).
+"You are the body of Christ.
+Each one of you is a part of it" (1 Corinthians 12:27).